Bugs vs. Daffy: Battle of the Music Video Stars

-Plot synopsis
+Plot

 After the title is announced, we cut to a VJ Bugs at the end of "In Old Indiana".
 He runs the highly successful music video TV station WABBIT.
 He then plays his "highly requested" song "Home on the Range".
 We then leave the city where WABBIT is to the woods, where Daffy's music video TV station KPUT is.
 Daffy plays "Sunrise in Nutzville", then displays his disgust for WABBIT because they have higher ratings.
 On a television screen (above is a picture labeled the Nielsens, but the family in the picture is not yet seen), a hand changes the station to WABBIT.

 After the commercial break, Bugs and Daffy deliver their signature songs "What's Up, Doc?" and "Oh, People Call Me Daffy!".
 Then, Bugs presents "The Songs of the 1930s", which displays songs from the 1930s Looney Tunes.
 He plays "Those Were Wonderful Days" and describes how some of the best music came from Vaudeville, using a song from the Bunny Sisters as an example.
 On his break, Daffy is clueless at watching Bugs do his radio show with "no panache, no charisma".
 He sees "We're in the Money", then his break is over.
 He has a caller service giveaway for a free T-shirt and free copy of his disco album.
 He then rips off WABBIT on KPUT by presenting his own golden oldie "We Watch the Skyways" before the same hand changes the channel.
 Bugs presents a back-to-back tribute to Porky Pig with his debut single "Porky's Poppa Has a Farm", his imaginative videos, and his duet with Petunia Pig.
 Watching this, Daffy is disgusted.
 He then delivers a trivia question: "Whose musical talent combined the upper-beat level of bluegrass music with the intoxicating Latin rhythm of salsa?"
 He is the answer to that, and then plays the song "Banjo Chicky-Boom", the song for said answer.
 He is dead last in his competition ratings, then shows lament before the same hand changes the channel again.